-The Reading Standard - By the end of year 6, students will read, respond to, and think critically about texts in order to meet the reading demands of the New Zealand Curriculum at Level 3.
-Students will locate, evaluate and integrate information and ideas within and across a small range of texts appropriate to this level as they generate and answer questions to meet specific learning purposes across the curriculum.
+The Reading Standard - By the end of Year 8, students will read, respond to, and think critically about texts in order to meet the reading demands of the New Zealand Curriculum at Level 4.
+Students will locate, evaluate, and synthesise information and ideas within and across a range of texts appropriate to this level as they generate and answer questions to meet specific learning purposes across the curriculum.
+The Writing Standard - By the end of Year 8, students will create texts in order to meet the writing demands of the New Zealand Curriculum at Level 4.
+Students will use their writing to think about, record, and communicate experiences, ideas, and information to meet specific learning purposes across the curriculum.

-The New Zealand Curriculum Mathematics Standard for Years 1-8 The Mathematics Standard - Statistics
+The New Zealand Curriculum Mathematics Standard for Years 1-8

+The Mathematics Standard - Statistics